lorisleiva/laravel-deployer/docs/all-recipes.md

 ## Framework recipes from deployphp/deployer

-In case you're interested, Deployer also provides a handful of framework based recipes like Symfony, Magento, FuelPHP, etc. In fact, it also provides a Laravel recipe that Laravel Deployer is extending.
+In case you're interested, Deployer also provides a handful of framework-based recipes like Symfony, Magento, FuelPHP, etc. In fact, it also provides a Laravel recipe that Laravel Deployer is extending.